Reading dog food company claims on some food packaging, one might assume that the food is highly superior to everything else on the market.

 Real water included in each can of dog food.

 Protein focused versus protein unfocused?
 Does that mean the protein needs glasses?
 Maybe they should put that protein on ADHD medication?

 Powerful antioxidants versus powerless antioxidants.
-Poor pitiful powerless antioxidants—you sure don’t want those in your dog’s food.
+Poor pitiful, weak, powerless antioxidants—you sure don’t want those in your dog’s food.

 Accented with vitamin rich vegetables: How exactly do you accent a vegetable?

 Superfood Blend: Tell me what is a superfood?
 Maybe a food you feed to super dog?
 (Must be a food manufactured on Krpton)

 Life Protection Formula: Glad to know my dog food will protect my dog for life.
 Protect him from what?